GovAlta/adsp-monorepo/docs/tutorials/pdf-service/building-a-template.md

 ```

 {% endraw %}
+The former ensures that you are referring to a unique file, as the file service allows duplicate file names.
+We recommend that you always use the file ID.

-Note: the image must be uploaded in the same environment as the PDF service; i.e. PROD does not look for images uploaded in the UAT environment.
+Note: the image must be uploaded in the same environment as the PDF service; i.e. PROD does not look for images uploaded in the UAT environment and vise versa.

 #### Avoiding Page Breaks